-‘Putin is a fool’: Intercepted calls reveal Russian Army in disarray
+‘Putin Is a Fool’: Intercepted Calls Reveal Russian Army in Disarray

 —

-ALEKSANDR: We can’t take Kyiv … We just take villages, and that’s it.

-SERGEY TO PARTNER: They wanted to (expletive) do it in one fell swoop here, and it didn’t (expletive) work like that.
+SERGEY TO PARTNER: They wanted to fucking do it in one fell swoop here, and it didn’t fucking work like that.

 SERGEY TO GIRLFRIEND: They just want to fool people on TV, like, “Everything is all right; there’s no war, just a special operation.”
-But in reality, it’s an actual (expletive) war.
+But in reality, it’s an actual fucking war.

 —